ghomasHudson/muld/README.md

 ds = datasets.load_dataset("ghomasHudson/muld", "AO3 Style Change Detection")
 ds = datasets.load_dataset("ghomasHudson/muld", "VLSP")
 ```
+If you prefer to download the data files yourself, `muld.py` contains all the urls.

 ## Citation
 If you use our code please cite the paper